dvdvgt/dvdvgt.github.io/content/posts/autodiff.md

    and we start with $\frac{\partial y}{\partial u_n} = \frac{\partial y}{\partial y} = 1$.

 Notice how the forward mode keeps the independent variable fixed and thereby computes the derivative for each variable in one separate pass.
 Reverse mode, on the other hand, requires the evaluated partial functions for the partial derivatives.
-Thus, function is evaluated first and then the derivatives with respect to all independent variables is calculated in an additional pass.
+Thus, function is evaluated first and then the derivatives with respect to all independent variables are calculated in an additional pass.

 ## Dual Numbers